bda-research/floodesh/README.md

-# V0.4.x API is different from earlier version, please do not upgrade your previous dependence.

 # Floodesh
 Floodesh is middleware based web spider written with Nodejs.
 "Floodesh" is a combination of two words, `flood` and `mesh`.